 |Upto 5 crores||Quarterly||Himachal Pradesh, Punjab, Uttarakhand, Haryana, Rajasthan, Uttar Pradesh, Bihar, Sikkim, Arunachal Pradesh, Nagaland, Manipur, Mizoram, Tripura, Meghalaya, Assam, West Bengal, Jharkhand, Odisha, Jammu and Kashmir, Ladakh, Chandigarh, Delhi||January 2022 – March 2022||24 April 2022|

 1. ITC availed in GSTR-3B should be restricted to eligible ITC appearing in GSTR-2B.

 2. As per budget 2022 announcement, filing of GSTR-1 will become mandatory to file GSTR-3B for the tax period.

 Other returns and forms–

-Disclaimer: The above article is based on the basis of author’s understanding and view on the tax laws, tax rules, the relevant circulars and notifications.
+Disclaimer: The above article is based on author’s understanding and view on the tax laws, tax rules, the relevant circulars, and notifications.
 Please refer to the latest law and consult the author before forming any opinion basis the information provided above as tax laws are subject to frequent changes.
-The author is not responsible for any issues arising as a result of opinion based on the above article without consultation.
+The author is not responsible for any issues arising because of opinion based on the above article without consultation.
 In any manner whatsoever, the views expressed in this article should not be construed as the views of the firm, the author is associated with.
-The author can be contacted on [email protected].
+The author can be contacted on firstname.lastname@example.org.